MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-25/README.md

 ## 6. Data Scraping

-To collect property data from Domain.com.au, run the following script located in the `scripts` folder:
+To collect property data from Domain.com.au, run the `2_scrape.ipynb` located in the `scripts` folder:

 ```bash
 cd ../scripts